Mike Foster (Worcester MP): Parliamentary career

 He joined the Labour Party in 1980, and was a shop steward for the Transport and General Workers' Union for two years from 1986.
 He became the secretary of the Worcestershire Mid Constituency Labour Party in 1987, and the secretary of the Worcester Constituency Labour Party for three years from 1992.
 Michael Foster was elected to the House of Commons at the 1997 General Election for Worcester with a majority of 7,425, and remained the MP there until 2010.
 He made his maiden speech on 2 June 1997, where he spoke of the constituency and the Royal Worcester porcelain.
 He was the first Labour MP to represent Worcester in Parliament.

-He joined the education and employment select committee in 1999, and after the 2001 General Election he served as the Parliamentary Private Secretary (PPS) to the Minister of State at the Department for Education and Skills Margaret Hodge.
-After the 2005 General Election he became the PPS to the Secretary of State for Northern Ireland Peter Hain.
+He joined the education and employment select committee in 1999, and after the 2001 General Election he served as the parliamentary private secretary (PPS) to the Minister of State at the Department for Education and Skills Margaret Hodge.
+Following the 2005 General Election he became the PPS to the Secretary of State for Northern Ireland Peter Hain.
 In the reshuffle of May 2006, he entered the government as an assistant whip.
 In another reshuffle in October 2008, he was promoted to be a Parliamentary Under-Secretary of State at the Department for International Development.

 Foster introduced a private member's bill to ban hunting with dogs in 1997; although his bill did not become law, its principles were later passed into law by the Hunting Act 2004.

 Foster lost his seat to Robin Walker Conservative in the May 2010 election.